-We are delighted to be able to offer our clients the opportunity to acquire an important early David Bowie photograph – the op-art-inspired cover image for his 1969 LP by british photographer Vernon Dewhurst.
+Here’s an opportunity to acquire an important early David Bowie photograph – the op-art-inspired cover image for his 1969 LP by photographer Vernon Dewhurst.

 David Bowie’s second album, released in 1969 was originally titled David Bowie, It subsequently became known as Space Oddity, in deference to its best-known track.